rmateosr/SJ_Classifier_pipeline/README.md

     - Example format: `chr1:12228-12612:+`

 2. **2nd Column: Annotation**
-    - A binary indicator (0 or 1) specifying whether the junction is annotated in reference genomes, similar tothe annotations reported in datasets accessed via the recount3 resource:
+    - A binary indicator (0 or 1) specifying whether the junction is annotated in reference genomes, similar to the annotations reported in datasets accessed via the recount3 resource:
         - `1`: Annotated in reference genomes.
         - `0`: Not annotated in reference genomes.